 There’s more to do on Sundays in Bologna.
 Locals cram into Via Pescherie Vecchie in the Quadrilatero district, just off Piazza Maggiore, for street food and a glass of wine.

 Another hotspot is the Piazza Santo Stefano – its Sunday flea and antique market draws large crowds!

-And if you’d like to treat yourself to some divine gelato, head over to Cremeria Funivia at Piazza Cavour, my favourite gelateria in Bologna!
+And if you’d like to treat yourself to some divine gelato, head over to Cremeria Santo Stefano (Via Santo Stefano 70) or Cremeria Funivia at Piazza Cavour, two of my favourite gelaterias in Bologna!